dawsthehassell/footyfetch/README.md

 # footyfetch
 A command line tool to fetch real-time soccer (football, let's be real here) information about players, leagues and teams around the world and display it on the terminal.

+/// enter info about how it will work

+/// enter info about how to clone it and run it on another device